e271828e/Flight.jl/prototypes/kernel/NOTES.md

   different `at` prefix at the same position reaches the `===` sweep and names the position and both strings.
 Either way the executor is bit-for-bit what it was before the call.
+- **The prefix sweep compares content, not pointers.** A prefix built afresh per call — a `String` at a different address, asserted to be one — passes the sweep of a plan compiled from the literal, because `===` on `String` is content equality.
+That is what a service rebuilding its tree per evaluation needs, and it is a stronger claim than "equal literals are one object".
 - **The converter is the destination leaf type, and it is baked.** A plain `Float64` leaf into a seeded activation's `x` reads back with zero partials — the embedding that is exact for a value held at the operating point — and a